DarshanPH/bigdata/README.md

      Database: MongoDb

 # What We Done:
-One who using this web software need to upload the excel sheet by entering all the information, Then the software make all the <b> co </b> related calculation itself.
-I will explain one by one in the below section
+One who using this web software need to upload the excel sheet by entering all the information, Then the software make all the <b> co </b> related calculation itself. detail explain is available on the the below section.

 # Excel Format:
 ![](images/Excel-Format.png)